miroapp/app-examples/examples/template-builder/README.md

 ├── src
 │  ├── assets
 │  │  └── style.css
-│  ├── app.js      // The code for the app lives here
+│  ├── app.js      // The code for the app lives here.
-│  └── index.js    // The code for the app entry point lives here
+│  └── index.js    // The code for the app entry point lives here.
 ├── app.html       // The app itself.
-It's loaded on the board inside the 'appContainer' └── index.html     // The app entry point.
-This is what you specify in the 'App URL' box in the Miro app settings
+It's loaded on the board inside the 'appContainer'.
+└── index.html     // The app entry point.
+This is the value you assign to 'sdkUri' in the app manifest file.
 ```

 ### About the app